marketing-done-right/dynamic-pages-creator/README.md

 5. Open a Pull Request

 ## Changelog
-See the [Changelog](CHANGELOG.md) for a full list of changes and additions.
+See the [CHANGELOG](CHANGELOG.md) for a full list of changes and additions.

 ## License

 Distributed under the GPL v3 License.
-See LICENSE for more information.
+See [LICENSE](LICENSE.md) for more information.

 [^1]: This plugin is not officially associated with Yoast SEO or any other third-party plugin unless otherwise specified.